thaisnishimoto/42sp_04_Born2beRoot/README.md

 ## MariaDB

-MariaDB is an an open-source relational database management system, with higher performance than MySQL.
+MariaDB is an an open-source relational database management system that serves as backend database for WordPress, with higher performance than MySQL.
 SQL is the programmig language used to create and manipulate a relational database. <br>
 MariaDB is used by Wordpress to store and organize website's data.
 The classic task of a database management system is to map, manage, store and change data in tables. <br>
 ```
 apt install mariadb-server